-One essential Execution tool is the position scorecard.
+The first essential Execution tool is the position scorecard.
 And a critical aspect of a position scorecard is a clear mission statement.
-This is the position’s purpose statement – why this person needs to get up in the morning, come to work and drive for results.
+The mission statement is the position’s purpose in the company – why this person needs to get up in the morning, come to work and drive for results.
 These statements give clarity and accountability to each person working in the business.

 Note that this is not the company’s mission or purpose statement – although I’ve had clients that have tied these statements together and the result can be extremely powerful for getting employees together and pulling in the same direction.

-“Human beings are meaning making machines…He who has a ‘why’ can bear any ‘how’.”
+Viktor Frankl, holocaust survivor and noted author of Man’s Search for Meaning said it best.
+“Human beings are meaning-making machines…He who has a ‘why’ can bear any ‘how’.”
 We need meaning and purpose in our lives and we do our best work when we have context for what we’re asked to do.

 Yet often as business leaders, we forget that critical element and we turn an already difficult task – getting important things done versus the myriad of urgent and less important things that are bound to distract us – into an impossible one.

-One of the best practical pieces on writing a solid position scorecard (the #1 TopGrading tool BTW) was posted by Toby Jenkins from Bluewire Media earlier this year.
-Check it out and make it one of your fourth quarter priorities to get the people in your organization to create theirs!
+One of the best practical pieces on writing a solid position scorecard (the #1 TopGrading tool BTW) was written by Toby Jenkins from Bluewire Media.
+Check it out here and make it one of your 1st quarter priorities to get the people in your organization to write theirs down!

-One of my favorite quotes from Marcus Buckingham’s talk at the University of Pennsylvania a few years back is, “Do the people on your team know how they’ll get an ‘A’ for their performance?”
-I don’t mean a company-wide incentive plan but a real, honest-to-goodness customized plan for their position that’s tied to company goals as well as their own position responsibilities?
+Marcus Buckingham is famous in his talks for asking, “Do the people on your team know how they’ll get an ‘A’ for their performance?”
+I don’t mean a company-wide incentive plan but a real, honest-to-goodness customized plan for their position that’s tied to company goals as well as their own position responsibilities.

-A good TopGrading scorecard, as noted above, will certainly help with answer this question but there’s another tool that should be part of your “kit” – Column 7 of the One Page Plan™.
+A good TopGrading mission statement, as noted above, will certainly help with answer this question but there’s another tool that should be part of your “kit” – Column 7 of the One Page Plan™.

-As my clients know, I’m a fan of having everyone in a business unit or company have their own “Column 7”.
-For those of you not familiar with the One Page Plan™, column 7 is the last column on the plan – the one that has everyone document the key activities that they’re accountable to perform, the KPI’s (key performance indicators) that will measure their performance and the critical numbers they’re expected to achieve.
+As my clients and alums know, I’m a fan of having everyone in a business unit or company have their own “Column 7”.
+For those of you not familiar with the “Scaling Up” One Page Plan™, column 7 is the last column that has everyone document the key activities that they’re accountable to perform, the KPI’s (key performance indicators) that will measure their performance along with the TARGETS for those that they’re expected to hit AND the critical numbers they’re expected to achieve.
 All of which are aligned to support the overall business goals AND get them an ‘A’ if they succeed.
 In other words, their own report card over which they have ownership.

 And the “tree” is simple: